Ricette di Sicilia

 📦 Storage

-- • Allow the impanata to cool completely at room temperature before storing.
+- • Let the impanata cool completely at room temperature to prevent moisture build-up inside.

 🍷 Pairing